 In order to seek compensation outside of PIP, you need to be able to prove who was at fault in your accident.
 This is not easy, and it requires the services of a law firm experienced in conducting auto accident investigations.
 Additionally, in order to negotiate a fair settlement, you need to know how much you are entitled to recover, and this also requires the advice and representation of an experienced auto accident attorney.

-10. An Experienced West Palm Beach Auto Accident Lawyer at Hollander Law Firm Can Help Maximize Your Financial Recovery.
+10. An Experienced West Palm Beach Auto Accident Lawyer at Hollander Law Firm Accident Injury Lawyers Can Help Maximize Your Financial Recovery.

 Given the challenges involved in proving your claim (and the risks of failing to assert your claim successfully), it is extremely important that you hire an attorney to handle your rideshare accident as soon as possible.
-At Hollander Law Firm, we are here for you 24/7, and we are prepared to get to work immediately to prove your claim for just compensation.
+At Hollander Law Firm Accident Injury Lawyers, we are here for you 24/7, and we are prepared to get to work immediately to prove your claim for just compensation.

-Contact a West Palm Beach Car Accident Lawyer for a Free, Consultation
+Contact a Car Accident Law Firm in West Palm Beach, FL for a Free Consultation

 Were you seriously injured in a rideshare accident in West Palm Beach?
-If so, Hollander Law Firm can help you.
-To speak with an experienced auto accident attorney in confidence as soon as possible, call (561)-556-7873 or contact our personal injury law office to submit your information online now.
+If so, Hollander Law Firm Accident Injury Lawyers can help you.
+To speak with an experienced auto accident attorney in confidence as soon as possible, call (561)-556-7873 or contact our personal injury law firm in West Palm Beach now.